zthun/classroom/courses/getting-started/04-01-paying-debt-and-staying-dry.md

 2. Take the result from the sum cell and just divide by the total number.

 While going the route of #1 would work, you will essentially be duplicating effort when the solution is going to be more elegant with #2.
 Always think of how you can reuse tested and known solutions and build on top of what has already been built.
 You don't have to reinvent the wheel every time.

+## Recommendations

+At this point, you are ready to dive into the technology of your choice.
+Before you start, I would recommend you create an account at [Github](https://github.com).
+Just about all of the courses will be using [Git](https://git-scm.com/) as well for source control so it is recommended to install that as well.

+> Github is influential for experienced and new developers.
+It is one of the main source hubs on the internet for open source projects and is a fantastic place to engage the community and learn new things.
+If you aren't interested in starting your own projects, there are a lot of projects that you can dive deep into and contribute to.